 Here’s a few other things that came to mind, but didn’t really fit elsewhere.

-- This may sound silly, but take weather/climate changes into account.
-It may be more of an extreme issue for me than others because I live in the damn desert with zero humidity and everything dries at lightening speed here.
-But humidity changes to some degree everywhere when the seasons change and the lower your humidity the faster your polish will dry.
+2. This may sound silly, but take weather/climate changes into account.
+It may be more of an extreme issue for me because I live in the damn desert.
+There is zero humidity and everything dries at lightening speed here.
+But humidity changes to some degree everywhere when the seasons change.
+And the lower your humidity the faster your polish will dry.
 Just something to keep in mind before you crank up the AC or heat before you sit down to stamp.

-- The final tip comes from a great friend who mentioned that oily nails could also prohibit you from transferring the image to your nail.
-Whether it be from cuticle oil, a base or topcoat, or if you are just known to have oily nails a quick wipe with an alcohol pad can remedy this problem.
+3. The final tip comes from a great friend.
+She said that oily nails could also prohibit you from transferring the image to your nail.
+It can be from cuticle oil, a base or topcoat, or just the way your nail are.
+A quick wipe with an alcohol pad can remedy this problem.